PramukaDias/News/README.md

     7. Custom news feature was implemented.

-    8. Profile view was implemented.
-User can register and update profile information (save and update profile information in local storage using Core Data).
+    8. Added Realm Database - Profile view was implemented.
+User can register and update profile information.